Is it okay to feed seaweed to dogs? A thorough explanation of the health benefits of seaweed, the appropriate amount to feed, and points to note

 6. Precautions when giving seaweed to dogs

-- Seaweed with a high salt content: When giving seaweed to your pet, roasted seaweed is the only option.
-Avoid giving seaweed seasoned with soy sauce or sugar.
-This can lead to excess salt intake, which can cause high blood pressure.
+- High-salt seaweed: Roasted seaweed is the only option.
+Avoid seasoned seaweed that is seasoned with soy sauce or sugar.
+This can lead to excessive salt intake, which can cause high blood pressure.

 - When your pet is unwell: If your pet is unwell, avoid giving it seaweed as it can cause indigestion.